gamemanual0/gm0/source/docs/robot-design/index.rst

 ============

-This chapter covers basic principles of robot design as well as suggestions for design of  common components of FTC robots: drivetrain, linear motion (slides and lifts), and more.
+This chapter covers basic principles of robot design as well as suggestions for design of common components of FTC robots: drivetrain, linear motion (slides and lifts), claws, intakes, etc. and more.

 .. toctree::
     :maxdepth: 2